Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 #### 2. How neutron works under XenServer

-Back to networking, in Neutron's world, there are several concepts we need to clarify first.
+Back to XenServer and Neutron, let's start by clarifying the concepts first.

 ##### 2.1 Logical networks